 That said, guidance is almost always accorded the weight of law in practice.
 Why?
 Because any formal complaint that finds its way to the agency with ultimate jurisdiction for the enforcement of the underlying law in question will almost certainly rule in a manner that is consistent with its own guidance.

-As was previously mentioned, the permissible uses of ESSER funds are expansive.
-Of no lesser importance, ESSER funds may be used in ways that provide benefits to private schools (and not just to private school students and educators).
-Finally, unlike other federal education programs with equitable services provisions, the guidance makes it clear that, “the CARES Act does not have a supplement not supplant requirement.”
-What this last feature means is that ESSER funds can be used to offset regularly budgeted expenses.
+At present, a number of questions remain unanswered concerning the permissible equitable services uses of ESSER and GEER funds.
+Among these is the question of whether ESSER funds may be used in ways that provide benefits to private schools (and not just to private school students and educators).
+Also unclear is whether equitable services provided under these programs are subject to “supplement, not supplant” requirements.
+If the answer is, “no,” it means that ESSER funds can be used to offset regularly budgeted expenses.

 Below are the permissible uses of ESSER funds, as they appear in the underlying statute: